McGill and Partners and AEGIS London form strategic digital partnership

 McGill and Partners appoint Mike Reynolds as Group CFO

-McGill and Partners has announced that Mike Reynolds will join the firm later this year as Group CFO, subject to regulatory approval.
+Industry heavy weight, Mike Reynolds, joins our fast-growing (re)insurance broker, as Group CFO, subject to regulatory approval.
 He joins from Oneglobal where he has been Group CEO for the last five years and will take up his new role once he has fulfilled his contractual obligations to them.

-Mike Reynolds is an industry heavy weight with nearly 30 years of leadership experience in the insurance industry.
+Mike Reynolds has nearly 30 years of leadership experience in the insurance industry.
 Prior to leading Oneglobal, he was CEO of JLT Re, Group Finance Director of JLT Group Plc and has also held CFO positions at ACE Europe and Aon Benfield.

-Founded in 2019 with backing from Warburg Pincus, McGill and Partners has been one of the world’s fastest growing firms not only in (re)insurance broking but in financial services more generally.
-In the last three years, the firm’s compound annual growth has exceeded 20%, all of which has been organic.
-The firm was also included in Warburg Pincus’ first-ever multi-asset continuation fund alongside a diversified portfolio of companies, all of which have demonstrated significant success and high growth potential.
+Founded in 2019 with backing from Warburg Pincus, we are one of the world’s fastest growing firms not only in (re)insurance broking but in financial services more generally.
+In the last three years, our firm’s compound annual growth has exceeded 20%, all of which has been organic.
+We were also included in Warburg Pincus’ first-ever multi-asset continuation fund alongside a diversified portfolio of companies, all of which have demonstrated significant success and high growth potential.

 Reynolds succeeds Dominic Mignon as Group CFO.